LamaliaNetwork/LamaliaWiki/docs/quality_of_life/customMap.md

 ## Overview

-Custom Map is an exciting feature on the Lamalia server that allows you to display custom images on maps and item frames.
-Whether you want to create stunning artwork, informative displays, or animated billboards, Custom Map gives you the tools to bring your creativity to life in Minecraft.
+Custom Image Maps is an exciting feature on the Lamalia server that allows you to display custom images on maps and item frames.
+Whether you want to create stunning artwork, informative displays, or animated billboards, Custom Image Map gives you the tools to bring your creativity to life in Minecraft.

 ## What You Can Do